Brighton: Demography

 As of 2017, the Brighton and Hove district, of which Brighton is the largest area, has an estimated resident population of residents.
 It is ranked the most populous district in England.
 Compared to the national average, Brighton has fewer children and old residents but a large proportion of adults aged 20–44.

 Brighton has long had an LGBT-friendly history.
 In a 2014 estimate, 11–15 per cent of the city's population aged 16 or over is thought to be lesbian, gay or bisexual.
 The city also had the highest percentage of same-sex households in the UK in 2004 and the largest number of civil partnership registrations outside London in 2013.
-The 2021 census, which was the first to measure sexual orientation, recorded that 11% of people identified as lesbian, gay, or bisexual; higher than the national and regional averages which were 3%.
+The 2021 census, which was the first to measure sexual orientation, recorded that 11 per cent of people identified as lesbian, gay, or bisexual; higher than the national and regional averages, which were 3 per cent.

 Religion

-Brighton is identified as one of the least religious places in the UK, based upon analysis of the 2011 census which revealed that 42 per cent of the population profess no religion, far higher than the national average of 25 per cent.
+Brighton is identified as one of the least religious places in the UK.
+The 2021 census for Brighton and Hove reported that 55 per cent of the population profess no religion – far higher than the national average of 37 per cent.
+Only three other local authorities have a higher rate of no religion: Caerphilly, Blaenau Gwent and Rhondda Cynon Taf.
+This is a trend that continues from the 2011 census.
 Brighton has been described as the UK's most "Godless" city.

-The largest religion is Christianity, with 43 per cent reporting an affiliation.
-The second-largest religion is Islam, with 2.2 per cent, which is lower than the national average.
+The largest religion is Christianity, with 30.9 per cent reporting an affiliation.
+The second-largest religion is Islam, with 3.1 per cent.

 As part of the Jedi census phenomenon in 2001, 2.6 per cent claimed their religion was 'Jedi Knight', the largest percentage in the country.